FaithInYHVH

 A wedding ring or wedding band is a metal ring indicating the wearer is married.

-Amen.”—from the Eastern Orthodox Service of Betrothal, part of the Mysterion of Holy Matrimony (“crowning”), said three times while the Priest makes the Sign of the Cross with the bride‘s ring over the bridegroom’s head, he then places the bride‘s ring on the groom‘s hand.
+the Priest makes the Sign of the Cross with the bride‘s ring over the bridegroom’s head, he then places the bride‘s ring on the groom‘s hand.

 Jewish: “You are consecrated to me with this ring according to the law of Moses and Israel.”—said in Hebrew by the groom at an Orthodox Jewish wedding and by both the bride and groom at a Reform Jewish wedding.